- This event has passed.

 RESCHEDULED to Apr.
 16: Providential Modernity Seminar with Matthew Rowley

-** Rescheduled to virtual format, now on April 16, 1:00-2:30PM, EDT — email Amber Díaz Pearson to receive updates. **
+** Rescheduled to virtual format, now on April 16, 1:00-2:30PM, EDT — email Amber Díaz Pearson for the paper and Zoom meeting details. **

-The next Providential Modernity seminar will meet at 1:00PM on Thursday, April 16, in a virtual format.
-Details coming soon!
+The next Providential Modernity seminar will meet at 1:00PM on Thursday, April 16, on Zoom.
 The seminar will feature historian Matthew Rowley (Leicester and Cambridge): “Make (Colonial) America Great Again: The Past, the President and the Protestant Imagination.”
 Matthew is an Honorary Visiting Fellow at the University of Leicester, working on the ‘William Wilberforce Diaries’ project there.
 He is also a Research Associate at the Cambridge Institute on Religion and International Studies (Clare College, University of Cambridge) working on the ‘Protestant Political Thought’ project.

-Please RSVP to Amber Díaz Pearson to receive a copy of the paper.
+Please RSVP to Amber Díaz Pearson to receive a copy of the paper and an invitation to the Zoom meeting.

 Abstract: President Trump promised to move the United States towards greater liberty and prosperity.
 His rallying cry, however, was unashamedly backwards-looking.
 ‘Make America Great Again’ might be a call to nationalism, but it can also be taken as a commission for historians.
 Perhaps the most controversial word in this slogan comes at the end, ‘Again’.
 But what in the past should be remembered or revisited?